uropi-lang/learn/README.md

 2. questions, but
 3. simple past tense verbs, accusative pronouns
 4. simple future tense verbs
-5. plural nouns 1, object and dative
+5. plural nouns, and
+6. must (should), can (could), conditional (would)

+To Do:

-6. plural nouns 2, object and dative
+plural nouns 2, object and dative adverbs, adjectives genitive pronouns genitive nouns and compounds
-7. adverbs, adjectives
-8. genitive pronouns
-9. genitive nouns and compounds